sebvey/python-fp/docs/pages/results/index.md

 {: .further-reading }
 Effects handling in XFP are based on the functional pattern [railway oriented programming](https://naveenkumarmuguda.medium.com/railway-oriented-programming-a-powerful-functional-programming-pattern-ab454e467f31)

-As you may see in [Functional Programming in Python](/python-fp/functional_programming/), a good practice is to encode semantic in your funtions signatures.
+As you may see in [Functional Programming in Python](/python-fp/functional_programming/), a good practice is to encode semantic in your functions signatures.
 XFP provides a unique way to encode different semantics at once through its Xresult type.

 ## What is an effect